All

 Happy newsletter writing!

 Work smarter, not harder.
-Draft entire newsletters with Hypotenuse AI.
+Draft entire newsletters with Hypotenuse AI's email generator today.

 Alex